jamiemccrindle/docker_ansible_build/README.md

 * [Python](https://www.python.org/)
 * [Ansible](http://www.ansible.com/home)

+### Vagrant SSH

+Add the following to your .ssh/config file so that ansible can ssh into Vagrant

+    Host vagrant
+      HostName 127.0.0.1
+      User vagrant
+      Port 2222
+      UserKnownHostsFile /dev/null
+      StrictHostKeyChecking no
+      IdentityFile ~/.vagrant.d/insecure_private_key

 ### Notes

 * installing the docker registry will take quite a while. the step will look like this: